Skip to main content

 Error: encryption password cannot be empty.

-Solution: Provide a non-empty password when prompted or via the -encryption-password flag.
+Solution: Provide a non-empty password when prompted or via the -password flag.

 Error: passwords do not match